adambhere/oss-review-toolkit/docs/GettingStarted.md

 ./gradlew installDist
 ```

-This will create binaries of the tools in their builds folders, for example the analyzer binary can be found in
+This will create binaries of the tools in their builds folders, for example the *Analyzer* binary can be found in
 `analyzer/build/install/analyzer/bin/analyzer`.
-To get the command line help for tool run it with the `--help` option:
+To get the command line help for the tool, run it with the `--help` option:

 ```bash
 analyzer/build/install/analyzer/bin/analyzer --help
 ```

-## 3. Download the `mime-types` source code
+## 3. Download the `mime-types` Source Code

-Before scanning `mime-types` its source code has to be downloaded.
-For reliable results we use version 2.1.18 (replace
+Run a scan on a locally cloned copy of `mime-types`.
+For reliable results, we use version 2.1.18 (replace
 `[mime-types-path]` with the path you want to clone `mime-types` to):

 ```bash